FrugalML switches between APIs to improve image classification and cut costs

 The team reports that on the data set FER+, only 33% cost was needed to achieve the same accuracy as the best API — Microsoft’s.
 They reason this was likely because the base service’s quality score was “highly correlated” to its prediction accuracy, thus requiring FrugalML to call expensive services only for a few difficult images and enabling it to leverage cheaper services for easier images.

 In the future, the team plans to conduct more in-depth theoretical analyses of FrugalML as they work to extend the framework to create calling strategies for machine learning tasks beyond image classification.
-They also plan to release the data set used to develop FrugalML.
+They also plan to release the data set they used to develop FrugalML.

 “Our research characterized the substantial heterogeneity in cost and performance across available machine learning APIs, which is useful in its own right and also leveraged by FrugalML,” the researchers wrote.